Cambodia Airways

+As of January 2024, Cambodia Airways is the third largest airline in Cambodia by passenger traffic.
+Its headquarters are in Phnom Penh and its main base is Techo International Airport.

 History

 By the end of August 2019, Cambodia Airways serves eight routes from its hub in Phnom Penh to Siem Reap and Sihanoukville for domestic flights, and for the international ones are to Macau, Taipei and Taichung (both in Taiwan for charter flights), Bangkok (Suvarnabhumi Airport), and Fuzhou (Mainland China).

 Destinations

-Cambodia Airways serves the following destinations:
+As of September 2025, Cambodia Airways flies (or has flown) to the following destinations:

+Interline agreements

+Since April 2020 Cambodia Airways has a partnership with Hahn Air.